Meijun Chen

 About

-In addition to her conducting achievements, Meijun is an award-winning clarinetist with 18 years of international performance experience across more than 13 countries in Europe, Asia, and North America.
+Also an award-winning clarinetist, Dr. Chen has performed and competed in 13 countries across Europe, Asia, and North America.
 She frequently performs as a guest clarinetist with the Royal Canadian Artillery Band and won the Absolute First Prize in Clarinet Performance (Professional Category) at the Debussy International Music Competition in 2023.

-Meijun holds dual Master of Music degrees in Wind Band Conducting and Clarinet Performance, and a Bachelor of Arts degree in Music with a minor in Economics, all from the University of Alberta.
-She is a committee member of the Women Band Director International Scholarships Committee and is affiliated with the College Band Directors National Association, International Clarinet Association, Alberta Band Association, International Conductors Guild, and British Columbia Music Educators Association.
+Dr. Chen holds a Doctor of Music degree in Wind Band Conducting under the supervision of Dr. Angela Schroeder, dual Master of Music degrees in Wind Band Conducting and Clarinet Performance, and a Bachelor of Arts degree in Music with a minor in Economics (with Distinction) from the University of Alberta.
+She serves as a committee member of the Women Band Director International Scholarships Committee and is affiliated with the College Band Directors National Association, International Clarinet Association, Alberta Band Association, International Conductors Guild, and British Columbia Music Educators Association.

-Meijun is deeply committed to immersing herself in the music performance and education community, not only to inspire younger generations, but also to bring the joy of music to others, and foster community engagement through the power of music.
+Dr. Chen is deeply committed to immersing herself in the music performance and education community, not only to inspire younger generations, but also to bring the joy of music to others and foster community engagement through the power of music.

 Teaching